Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 (2, 4, 1)
 ```

-In each case, the exact same elements are indexed, that is, the `0` always
+In each case, the exact same elements are selected, that is, the `0` always
 indexes the first axis and the `:2` always indexes the second axis.

 ```py